 What Condition Does Sacroiliac Joint Injections Treat?

-Orthopaedic Institute of Central Jersey specialists uses SI joint injections to diagnose SI dysfunction.
+Orthopaedic Institute Brielle Orthopaedics specialists uses SI joint injections to diagnose SI dysfunction.
 If the patient experiences immediate pain relief after an SI injection, SI dysfunction is diagnosed and effective treatment options are prescribed.
 Treatment plans usually include a variety of treatment options.
 Corticosteroids are given during the SI injection reduce inflammation.
 Physical therapy strengthens and stretches important back hip, and leg muscles.
-A brace, oral nonsteroidal anti-inflammatory drugs (NSAIDs), rest, ice, and activity modification are also commonly included in an OICJ specialist’s treatment plan.
+A brace, oral nonsteroidal anti-inflammatory drugs (NSAIDs), rest, ice, and activity modification are also commonly included in an OIBOrtho specialist’s treatment plan.

 Spinal Cord Stimulator